-The models discussed above, which are used to determine Regulatory VaR, SVaR, Incremental risk and Comprehensive risk, are subject to independent review and validation by Model Risk Management.
+The models discussed above, which are used to determine VaR, SVaR, Incremental risk Regulatory Comprehensive risk, are subject to independent review and validation by Model Risk Management.
 For more information, see "Model Risk Management."

 These models are regularly reviewed and enhanced in order to incorporate changes in the composition of positions included in our market risk measures, as well as variations in market conditions.
 Prior to implementing significant changes to our assumptions and/or models, Model Risk Management performs model validations.
-Significant changes to our models are reviewed with our chief risk officer and chief financial officer, and approved by the Firmwide Risk Committee.
+Significant changes to our models are reviewed with our chief risk officer and chief financial officer, and approved by the Risk Governance Committee (through delegated authority from the Firmwide Enterprise Risk Committee).